oroinc/documentation/user/back-office/system/user-management/organizations/org-configuration/commerce/customers/organization-customer-users.rst

 .. _organization-user-impersonation:

 .. hint:: The **Login as Customer User** feature is available in the Enterprise edition since OroCommerce v4.1.0.
-To check which application version you are running, see the :ref:`system Information <system-information>`.
+To check which application version you are running, see the :ref:`system information <system-information>`.

 7. In the **Login as Customer User** section, you can enable user impersonation for a specific organization.
 User impersonation allows back-office users with the **Impersonate User** :ref:`role capability <admin-capabilities>` to access and operate the OroCommerce storefront as if they were logged in as a specific customer user.